ahmad88me/django-rest-gen/README.md

   --apppath APPPATH     The path to the app --overwrite           Whether to overwrite existing files if any --dummy               Whether to generate dummy data generator

 ```

+## Automatic detection
+If `--settings` and `--apppath` are not passed, it will try to detect them.
+It will look for anypath
+within your project that has `settings.py` to be the default settings path and any directory that has
+`models.py` to be the app path.
+You need to specify this in case you have multiple apps in your django
+project.

 # Limitations